 But why is cabling so important?
 Rail cabling holds vital data within it and is responsible for controlling the signaling infrastructure of its railways.
 Trains simply cannot drive safely on their tracks; electrical short circuits, incorrect signals, miscommunications and/or fires could easily occur.
 Railways couldn’t function.
-Railway cables are responsible for signalling when the train is coming, for instance, and they also ensure the constant electrical connections that allow them to run in the first place, from cables buried underground to cables that hang in the air.
-It’s important that cables are manufactured to the highest of standards, so that they not only help prevent future problems, but they also work to perfection every single time.
+Railway cables are responsible for signaling when the train is coming, for instance, and they also ensure the constant electrical connections that allow them to run in the first place, from cables buried underground to cables that hang in the air.
+It’s important that cables are manufactured to the highest of standards so that they not only help prevent future problems, but they also work to perfection every single time.

-Armoured cables are great in all sorts of situations, because of their high insulation capabilities and their sturdiness.
+Armored cables are great in all sorts of situations, because of their high insulation capabilities and their sturdiness.
 If these cables, or others like it, are not properly insulated, it’s possible that short circuits happen.
 This only emphasizes how vital it is to only use cables that meet the required standards and are produced with superior quality to ensure safety standards at all times.

 Therefore, it’s equally as vital to the safe, smooth running of trains on the track that this cabling is adequately protected against potential damage from a ‘Rat Attack’!

 In conjunction, to adequately protect against this potentially devastating issue, we have to understand exactly why rats gnaw through and damage the cabling in the first place.
 There seem to be several reasons for these actions: